-As described in Note 1 to the consolidated financial statements, the Company's consolidated insurance reserves balance was \$60.1 million as of January 1, 2022.
+As described in Note 1 to the consolidated financial statements, the Company's consolidated insurance reserves balance was \$58.7 million as of December 31, 2022.
 The Company maintains insurance retention programs under its general liability, auto liability and workers' compensation insurance programs.
 Management accrues for insurance reserves on an undiscounted basis based on known claims and estimated incurred but not reported claims not otherwise covered by insurance.
 The estimates are developed utilizing standard actuarial methods and are based on historical claims experience and actuarial assumptions, including loss development factors and expected ultimate loss selections.

-The principal considerations for our determination that performing procedures relating to insurance reserves is a critical audit matter are (i) the significant judgment by management when developing the estimated insurance reserves; (ii) a high degree of auditor judgment and effort in performing procedures and evaluating audit evidence related to the standard actuarial methods and significant assumptions related to the loss development factors and expected ultimate loss selections; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.
+The principal considerations for our determination that performing procedures relating to insurance reserves is a critical audit matter are (i) the significant judgment by management when developing the estimated insurance reserves; (ii) a high degree of auditor judgment and effort in performing procedures and evaluating audit evidence related to the standard actuarial methods and management's significant assumptions related to the loss development factors and expected ultimate loss selections; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to management's estimate of insurance reserves, including controls over the standard actuarial methods and significant assumptions related to the loss development factors and expected ultimate loss selections and the completeness and accuracy of data related to historical claims experience.
-These procedures also included, among others, (i) testing management's process for developing the estimated insurance reserves; (ii) evaluating the appropriateness of management's standard actuarial methods; (iii) testing the completeness and accuracy of data related to historical claims experience; and (iv) evaluating the reasonableness of the significant assumptions used by management related to the loss development factors and expected ultimate loss selections.
-Professionals with specialized skill and knowledge were used to assist in evaluating (i) the appropriateness of management's standard actuarial methods and (ii) the reasonableness of the loss development factor and expected ultimate loss selection significant assumptions.
+These procedures also included, among others, testing management's process for developing the estimated insurance reserves.
+Testing management's process involved (i) evaluating the appropriateness of the standard actuarial methods; (ii) testing the completeness and accuracy of data related to historical claims experience; and (iii) evaluating the reasonableness of the significant assumptions used by management related to the loss development factors and expected ultimate loss selections.
+Professionals with specialized skill and knowledge were used to assist in evaluating (i) the appropriateness of the Company's standard actuarial methods and (ii) the reasonableness of the loss development factor and expected ultimate loss selection significant assumptions.

-/s/ PricewaterhouseCoopers LLP Tampa, Florida March 2, 2022
+/s/PricewaterhouseCoopers LLP Tampa, Florida March 1, 2023